EiriasValar/FF4FE-Tracker/README.md

 ## Colours

-At the bottom of the page there are inputs allowing you to set the background and text colours used by the tracker (excluding the Key Items, Shop icons, flag string, and unset random objectives inputs).
+At the bottom of the page there are inputs allowing you to set the background and text colours used by the tracker (excluding the Key Items and Shop icon areas).

 Most modern browsers should show you a fancy (browser- or platform-specific) colour picker input for these.
 If your browser doesn't provide this, the inputs should appear as plain text boxes, which will accept colours in `#rrggbb` format.